JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_03_Collaborate_with_Teams.md

 1. Write your message in the box at the bottom of the chat or channel.
 Enter +++Hi Team!
 I've been thinking about Contoso Connect, and how we can make the product launch more exciting for our customers.
 I have a couple of ideas, and want to hear more from each of you.
 What do you think would make our customers excited and ready to work with Connect?+++

-1. Select the **Rewrite with Copilot** icon at the bottom of the message box.
+1. Before you post the message, select the **Rewrite with Copilot** icon at the bottom of the message box.

 1. Choose the **Rewrite** option to generate another version of your message that improves its grammar and style.
 You can rewrite your message up to 10 times, each time generating a new version.
 Use the left and right arrows below the text to navigate through versions.